LidkeLab/matlab-instrument-control/@MIC_LightSource_Abstract/Readme.md

-# # MIC_LightSource_Abstract: Matlab Instrument Abstact Class for all light source Matlab Instrument Class
+# MIC_LightSource_Abstract: Matlab Instrument Abstact Class for all light source Matlab Instrument Class.
 ## Description
 This class defines a set of abstract properties and methods that must implemented in inheritting classes for all light source devices.